 Yet whenever we read (and write) travel guidebooks, the majority of the content is always about the places to go, the things to see, and the stuff to do.

-Occasionally — and it’s certainly a growing trend, and one that we have contributed to — there might be an interview with a local or a box with insider tips, but the inclusion of anything more to do with real living-breathing people is rare.
+Occasionally — and it’s certainly a growing trend, and one that we know we have contributed to — there might be an interview with a local or a box with insider tips, but the inclusion of anything more to do with real living-breathing people is rare.

 And yet for many travellers, meeting people is a major part of their travel experience.